Geethu-b/ANLP-Grammatical-Error-Correction/README.md

 The scorer files are in the folder M2scorer and can be initiated with the file m2score_report.py.
 The readme file in the examples folder has more details for processing using m2scorer.

+The pickle files are provided in the results folder and if needed, can be used to execute the individual modules.
+M2file is also provided which can be used to run the m2scorer.

 Links:
 Treetagger installation : http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/
 Spelcheck		: https://github.com/theodox/spelchek